DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

 # Install LineageOS on Fairphone

 ## 1. Check your prerequisites on your computer
-[ ] adb and fastboot are installed?
+[ ] adb and fastboot are installed on your computer?
 [ ] you have downloaded bootimage (img) and LineageOS (zip)?
 [ ] you have the unlock code (in case of Fairphone 3)?
 [ ] you have a usb cable prepared?
+[ ] you have removed your screen lock?
+[ ] your phone has at least 70% battery?
 [ ] you are prepared to erase all the data on your fairphone?